 It’s a high-tech world in some ways and a typical backtracking dystopia in others.
 You have highly complex robots, both mobile and the size of buildings, all creating new technology for themselves and for their worlds.
 You’ve got a few scenes involving diagnostic medical machines that show the advancement of humanity before things were overrun.
 You’ve got hundreds of varieties of drones, capable of all manner of spying.
 There were a couple of surprise technologies that I don’t want to spoil, one of which makes the majority of the events possible.
 He had very clever ideas on the methods for robots attaining knowledge and the identification processes for tagging human activity.

-There are a couple of terrifying villains in Robots of Gotham, both robot and human.
+There are a couple of terrifying villains in this novel, both robot and human.
 I don’t want to give too much away, as the mystery behind their existence is one of the primary plot drivers, but be prepared for all-knowing dictators with mysterious murderous backgrounds who will stop at nothing to take over the world.

 The constant surveillance can be seen as a definite warning to the direction our world is currently headed.
 In the novel, the airspace above Chicago is so filled with drones that no one is totally sure who is watching and why.
 Every person and robot is tagged by dozens of drones whenever they leave a building.
 If you have a face, it’s recorded in hundreds of databases along with your entire walking and travel history.
 I find that terrifying, personally.
 A world without privacy is a world open to persecution, an idea the book illustrates well.
 Let’s hope our future robotic overlords show us a little more mercy than some of these robot leaders.